liberation/django-elasticsearch/readme.md

 defaults to 'django'
 The elasticsearch index in which this model(document type) will be indexed.

+* **doc_type**
+defaults to model-{model_name}
+The elasticsearch type in which this model will be indexed.

 * **fields**
 defaults to None
-The fields to be indexed by elasticsearch, if let to None, all models fields will be indexed.
+The fields to be indexed by elasticsearch, if left to None, all models fields will be indexed.

 * **mapping**
 defaults to None